gwenwindflower/.charmschool/README.md

 [Neovim](https://neovim.io/) (often called by its terminal command `nvim`) is a fork of [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>) that's been modernized and has a lot of cool features and improvements.
 It's backwards compatible with (the somewhat esoteric) Vimscript, but importantly, new plugins and configuration can be directly written using [Lua](https://www.lua.org/), which is much, much easier (imo) to read and write.
 My setup uses lua plugins and config whenever possible, and I generally try to avoid plugins that haven't been written in Lua specifically for nvim for the sake of future maintainability.
 At this point in the nvim ecosystem, most important and popular plugins have improved Lua-based options that target nvim specificaly, so I have yet to find any issues with this approach.

 I use Neovim for all my coding and writing, and I've set it up to be a very comfortable and productive environment for me.
 The vast majority of my nvim setup is handled by the [LazyVim](https://www.lazyvim.org/) framework, which aims to provide an advanced IDE-like experience out-of-the-box while still being completely customizable.
+Neovim configs are all under the `editor` directory of this repo.

 ### LazyVim